Western Australia

 Comments: Extensive seagrass meadows occur in the northern regions of Roebuck Bay, particularly in the Town Beach area, and are dominated by Halophila ovalis and Halodule uninervis.
 Most abundant sections are where pooling of water occurs at low tide.
 Dugong feeding trails are common.

-The report card represents the annual relative health of seagrass in Roebuck Bay, and shows that seagrass condition has fluctuated over the 15 years of monitoring.
-Seagrass condition was in a Fair state when monitoring was established in 2007, but improved to Good (A grade) the following year, where it remained until 2014.
-In 2014 seagrass condition declined to Fair, a consequence of lower abundances and fewer seeds, but in 2016 seagrass recovered back to a Good state (grade A), where it has remained since.
-Although seagrass state remained Good in 2020, it was lowest score in 5 years due to declining seed banks.
-In 2021, the improving seagrass seagrass abundance coupled with a large persistent seed bank suggests resilient seagrass with an overall status of Good
+The report card illustrates the annual relative health of seagrass in Roebuck Bay, and shows that seagrass condition has fluctuated over the 18 years of monitoring.
+When monitoring was established in 2007, seagrass was rated as Fair.
+However, it improved to a Good state (Grade A) the following year and maintained that status until 2014.
+In 2014, the condition declined back to Fair due to lower abundances and fewer seeds, but by 2016, seagrass had bounced back to a Good state (Grade A), where it has remained ever since.
+Although the seagrass state remained Good in 2020, it recorded its lowest score in five years due to declining seed banks.
+In 2021 and 2022, the improving seagrass abundance coupled with a large persistent seed bank indicated resilient meadows.
+In 2023, seagrass abundance declined, but the persistent seed bank enabled abundance to start recovering in 2024.
+By the end of 2024, while the seagrass remained in a Good state, the slightly depleted seed banks and recovering abundances may slightly reduce the meadows’ resilience to unfavourable environmental conditions. .

 Seagrass condition report card for Roebuck Bay: the first figure shows the annual trend in the two indicators, abundance and seedbank; the second figure shows the annual index (combined indicator scores).
 Grade A / Green = ‘good’ seagrass health, to Grade D / Red = ‘very poor’.
 For more detail of report card scoring see McKenzie et al. 201718.